TritonDataCenter/java-manta/README.md

 share one instance across multiple threads.

 For detailed usage instructions consult the provided JavaDoc and examples.
-The package JavaDoc can also be browsed online at [javadoc.io](https://javadoc.io/doc/com.joyent.manta/java-manta-client/)
+The JavaDoc can also be browsed online at [javadoc.io](https://javadoc.io/doc/com.joyent.manta/java-manta-client/)

 ### General Examples